Land at the edge — paddock and canopy, Far North Queensland

 Three property archetypes, one engine.
 Below: the systems we run on our own land at Cape Kim today — and how to mix them on yours.

-What we’re trialling at Cape Kim today
+What we’re trialling on our own land today

 Four ways the land gives back — here.